asteria-project/asteria/README.md

 In this sample application, we use the Hyperion processor to load a CSV file of all cities over the world and extract only US cities that have more than 1,000,000 people.

+_(The raw data set used to build this sample is available under OPEN DATA LICENSE at: https://public.opendatasoft.com/explore/dataset/worldcitiespop)_

  ```javascript
 Hyperion.build({